infinitered/reactotron/docs/contributing.md

 This will create the necessary directory in `./lib` and get you started with a template.
 You'll want to implement your configuration and plugin in `./lib/reactotron-my-plugin/reactotron-my-plugin.ts`.

+Keep in mind this won't add the workspace to `.circleci/config.yml`, that must still be done manually when ready.

 ### Prepare for a pull request

 Before you open a pull request, please ensure that the following command runs without errors: